History of Wrocław: Poland

 Georg Thum, Maciej Lagiewski, Halina Okolska and Piotr Oszczanowski write that the decimated population was replenished by many Germans.
 A different thesis is presented by Norman Davies who writes that it is wrong to portray people of that time as "Germans" as their identities were those of Saxons and Bavarians, while historian Norbert Conrads argues that a Polish identity didn't exist either, a view shared by Czech author František R. Kraus.
+Many of the German speaking Silesians were related to the Teutonic Knights from further north, Konigsberg.
+This includes the nobles who survived the Battle of Legnica in 1241.
 While Germanisation started, Norman Davies writes that "Vretslav was a multi-ethnic city in the Middle Ages.
 Its ethnic composition moved in an endless state of flux, changing with each political and cultural ebb and flow to which it was exposed".
 German author Georg Thum states that Breslau, the German name of the city, appeared for the first time in written records, and the city council from the beginning used only the Latin and German.

 In 1245, in Wrocław, Franciscan friar Benedict of Poland, considered one of the first Polish explorers, joined Italian diplomat Giovanni da Pian del Carpine, on his journey to the seat of the Mongol Khan near Karakorum, the capital of the Mongol Empire.
 It was the first such journey by Europeans, and they returned with the letter from Güyük Khan to Pope Innocent IV.